luisejrobles/management/issue_templates/README.md

-# Template issues
+# Issue templates

-Templates described below are being used to ease the process of identifying and fill out every detail of any type of issue.
+Templates described below are being used to ease the process of identifying and filling details about their respective type of issue.

-## Table of templates
+## Table of content

 - [Documentation](./documentation.md)
 - [Bug](./bug.md)